Balurghat-FM/balurghat_fm_manifest/README.md

 > Simple command to implement on your server.
 We highly recomended you to use a Low Cost VPS or expensive Hosting like GoDaddy/BlueHost/HostingRaja or Other, which give you the privilege to use SSH.

+To get started with Balurghat FM, you'll need to get familiar with [Git] and [Repo]

 To initialize your local repository using the Balurghat FM , use a command like this:
 ```